d3zd3z/threatutil/sensor.md

 For example, a gpio interface device instead of an SPI interface would be able to use this mode.

+In addition, it is possible to use protocols other than LWM2M.
+A separate analysis will cover other protocols in this configuration.

 This first diagram gives a simple overview of this sensor device, along with how information flows from one part of the system to another.